Allergic to Dust Mites?

 Allergic Reaction: When your body comes into contact with something you're allergic to, it can cause an allergic reaction.
 Symptoms of an allergic reaction can range from mild (a rash or itch) to severe (trouble breathing).
 In some cases, an allergic reaction can even be life-threatening.

-Allergen Spray: A spray that can help control pet allergens in your home.
+Allergen Spray: A spray that can help control allergens in your home without harsh chemicals.
+A natural alternative to dealing with allergens.

 Dust mites: Dust mites are small, spider-like creatures that live in soft surfaces.